-Being the cavern is a secret low door, and I bend Alice-In-Wonderland style to enter.
+Behind the cavern is a secret low door, and I have to duck my head, Alice-In-Wonderland style.

-There’s a ceiling hovering twenty centimetres above my head.
+There’s a ceiling hovering twenty centimetres above.
 I mentally put another big ‘X’ next to this dreadful place.

 Later in the day, my husband tactfully (well,rather forcefully actually) suggests that I reconsider, pointing out that the front ‘cavern’ (with a very tall ceiling) is already WAY bigger than my current studio, even forgetting about the back ‘bonus’ section.